LUCASFRANKINC/frankdexdevs-ecommerce-vuejs/README.md

 Simple e‑commerce demo built with Vue 3 Composition API, TypeScript, Pinia, Axios and Tailwind CSS.

 Thanks to Laracasts, I came about learning Vue 3, but for the project, I went on to learn some more features, including:
-- Typescript Usage
+- Typescript Usage for type safety
+- Creating types to use as interfaces for TS and mapping them to the project
 - RouterLink Usage
-- Redirects, etc.
+- using router.push, etc.

 I was able to learn much more, since Laracasts was quite limited on the content, but that's crucially enough to get you up and running.
 This project will sure show you how to get quick into the framework and hopefully make you enjoy.